khtk3950/FIT2099-assignment/project-main/README.md

 KHOO TIONG YUE

 This project is a rogue like game based on a given engine.
-To start the game run the Appliction.java file.
+To start the game run the src/game/Application.java file.
 UML diagrams and design rationale are included.